awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 1. In the navigation pane, choose **Roles**, and then choose the existing role you want to associate with an instance profile for Systems Manager operations\.

-1. On the **Permissions** tab, choose **Attach policies**\.
+1. On the **Permissions** tab, choose **Add permissions, Attach policies**\.

-1. On the **Attach permission policies** page, do the following:
+1. On the **Attach policy** page, do the following:
-   + Select the box next to the required **AmazonSSMManagedInstanceCore** managed policy\.
+   + Select the check box next to the required **AmazonSSMManagedInstanceCore** managed policy\.
-   + If you have created a custom S3 bucket policy, select the box next to its name\.
+   + If you have created a custom S3 bucket policy, select the check box next to its name\.
 For information about custom S3 bucket policies for an instance profile, see [Task 2: \(Optional\) Create a custom policy for S3 bucket access](#instance-profile-custom-s3-policy)\.
-   + If you plan to join instances to an Active Directory managed by AWS Directory Service, select the box next to **AmazonSSMDirectoryServiceAccess**\.
+   + If you plan to join instances to an Active Directory managed by AWS Directory Service, select the check box next to **AmazonSSMDirectoryServiceAccess**\.
-   + If you plan to use EventBridge or CloudWatch Logs to manage or monitor your instance, select the box next to **CloudWatchAgentServerPolicy**\.
+   + If you plan to use EventBridge or CloudWatch Logs to manage or monitor your instance, select the check box next to **CloudWatchAgentServerPolicy**\.

-1. Choose **Attach policy**\.
+1. Choose **Attach policies**\.

 For information about how to update a role to include a trusted entity or further restrict access, see [Modifying a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html) in the *IAM User Guide*\.